Connecting your box

 Content Provider – A Content Provider is a company that provides the programmes for the channel you are watching.
 This includes companies such as BBC, ITV, Channel 4, Channel 5 and Sky.

-IP/ISP – Internet provider/Internet service provider; this is usually used when referring to “IP/ISP channels” which your internet provider (TalkTalk or BT) can give as part of your TV & broadband package.
+IP/ISP – Internet provider/Internet service provider; this is usually used when referring to “IP/ISP channels” which your internet provider can give as part of your TV & broadband package.
 As these channels are delivered over the internet, you need to have an internet connection for them to be viewed.

 DTT – Digital Terrestrial Television; this is anything viewable through your aerial and not through the internet.